Arts · 艺术 yìshù

 艺术洞见 yìshù dòngjiàn · Arts Insight

 The defining materials of Chinese painting are 笔 bǐ (brush), 墨 mò (ink), 纸 zhǐ (paper, especially xuan paper 宣纸) and 绢 juàn (silk), known collectively as 文房四宝 wénfáng sì bǎo (the four treasures of the scholar's studio, which also include 砚 yàn the inkstone).
-These tools produce a particular quality of line — varying in thickness, wetness, pressure, and speed in ways that directly register the physical and mental state of the painter at the moment of execution.
+These tools produce a particular quality of line, varying in thickness, wetness, pressure, and speed in ways that directly register the physical and mental state of the painter at the moment of execution.

 Chinese painting and calligraphy share the same tools, the same physical disciplines, and the same aesthetics.
 The phrase 书画同源 shūhuà tóngyuán (calligraphy and painting share the same source) expresses this unity.
 A master calligrapher is often also a painter; the stroke-quality developed in calligraphy training directly informs painting technique.
-Many of the most celebrated Chinese painters were also poets and calligraphers — the three arts (诗书画 shī shū huà) form an integrated cultural practice in the literati tradition.
+Many of the most celebrated Chinese painters were also poets and calligraphers, and the three arts (诗书画 shī shū huà) form an integrated cultural practice in the literati tradition.

 题材 tícái Major Genres — 山水, 花鸟, 人物

-三大题材 sān dà tícái · The Three Major Subjects 山水画 shānshuǐhuà — landscape painting (lit. "mountain-water painting").
+三大题材 sān dà tícái · The Three Major Subjects 山水画 shānshuǐhuà: landscape painting (lit. "mountain-water painting").
 The supreme genre in the Chinese hierarchy of painting subjects.
-Mountains and water represent complementary cosmic principles — the still and the dynamic, the yang and the yin.
-The goal is not a particular mountain but the essence of mountain-ness, of the felt experience of being in such a landscape.
+Mountains and water represent complementary cosmic principles: the still and the dynamic, the yang and the yin.
+The goal is the essence of mountain-ness, the felt experience of being in such a landscape, not a depiction of any particular mountain.
 Major traditions: 北宗 (Northern School, monumental landscapes, Fan Kuan, Li Cheng) and 南宗 (Southern School, ink-wash, Dong Qichang).

-花鸟画 huāniǎohuà — flower-and-bird painting.
-Flowers, birds, insects, fish — subjects from the natural world that carry dense symbolic meaning.
+花鸟画 huāniǎohuà: flower-and-bird painting.
+Flowers, birds, insects, fish are subjects from the natural world carrying dense symbolic meaning.
 The crane (鹤) represents longevity and immortality.
 The plum blossom (梅) represents perseverance through adversity.
 The bamboo (竹) represents integrity.
 The orchid (兰) represents virtue in obscurity.
 Reading flower-and-bird painting requires knowing the symbolic vocabulary.

-人物画 rénwùhuà — figure painting.
+人物画 rénwùhuà: figure painting.
 Court figures, Buddhist and Daoist subjects, historical narratives.
 The Tang dynasty is the golden age of figure painting (阎立本 Yan Liben, 吴道子 Wu Daozi).
 Figure painting declined relative to landscape after the Song as the literati aesthetic shifted toward nature subjects.

 美学 měixué Core Aesthetics — 气韵, 留白, 意境